coldmanck/VidHOI/README.md

 VidOR dataset is used.
 One may download the dataset and the original annotation at [the official website](https://xdshang.github.io/docs/vidor.html).
 For HOI-specific annotation, refer to `$ROOT/slowfast/dataset/vidor`.

 ## Experiments
+For checking each model's final performance including mAP, use `$ROOT/vidor_eval.ipynb`.

 ### Image Baseline
 - Training: Run